-- 8 La Tortilla Factory Low-Carb High-Fiber Whole Wheat Tortillas original size
+- 8 Low Carb or Whole Wheat original size

 - Preheat the oven to 350°F and grease a 9x13-inch baking dish with nonstick cooking spray.
-Pour 1 can of enchilada sauce in the bottom, and set aside.
+Pour 1/3 of enchilada sauce in the bottom, and set aside.

-- In a large mixing bowl, combine the cottage cheese, ricotta cheese, ½ cup of the shredded cheese, and the diced green chilis.
+- In a large mixing bowl, combine the cottage cheese, ricotta cheese, ½ of the shredded cheese (about 1 cup), and the diced green chilies.

 - Evenly fill each tortilla with about ¼ cup of the cheese mixture, roll, and place seam side down in the prepared baking dish.

-- Pour the second can of enchilada sauce over the tortillas, cover with foil and bake for 15 minutes.
+- Pour the rest of the enchilada sauce over the tortillas, top with the rest of the cheese, cover with foil and bake for 15 minutes.

-- Remove the foil, top with the remaining ½ cup of shredded cheese and bake for an additional 10 minutes, or until the cheese is melted.
+- For the last 5 minutes of cooking time, remove the foil, and bake for an additional 5-10 minutes, or until the cheese is melted.